PHOTOS: Your car has a lot to say about who you are

 I noticed it the last time I was in Kolkata in 2008.
 There were many more of these hand-pulled rickshaws and now there are less.
 The city wanted to get rid of it, it was controversial, a relic from colonial times.
 It also represented India's caste system — the people who pulled these carts to make a living were from a lower caste, but the people they ferried around were from a higher caste.
 It made me think about how these systems resist change.
 And that says something about society.
 That's why I focused on these vehicles.
 To me, it represented a unique part of the city's heritage and a livelihood for many, though they are gradually being phased out for modern alternatives like auto-rickshaws and e-rickshaws.

-India has the old but also the new — I photographed students at a university who had developed a hydrogen car.
+I photographed students at a university in the Netherlands who had developed a hydrogen car.
 We may have invented the wheel, but I wanted my book to show how transport is constantly evolving — it's rich, layered with culture and meaning — an entire spectrum.

 The book concludes with images of scrapped vehicles — why was it important to depict the end of life of a car?